 Also, for more tips about how to sleep with anxiety, check out the advice from the guys at Tuck.
-They are experts in this field and offer some great advice.
+They are experts in this field.

 (Disclaimer: I have no association with Tuck, nor am I involved in an affiliate program with the company.
-I just appreciate the work they do and feel their advice is worth sharing with you).
+I just appreciate the work they do).

-Anxiety is a symptom of stress and although the principle causes are physical, mental or emotional influences, the condition can be aggravated by chemicals.
+Anxiety is a symptom of stress and can be aggravated by chemicals as much as it can by physical, mental or emotional influences.
 Therefore, anxiety can be improved or worsened by what you eat.

 Scientists have discovered that a healthy diet rich in probiotics help to alleviate anxiety.
 When you consider that emotions arise from the sacral chakra in the pit of the stomach, this makes sense.

-A study performed on psychology students that were prone to high anxiety at the College of William and Mary reported they experienced fewer symptoms of social tension after keeping to a diet of fermented foods.
+A study performed on psychology students that were prone to high anxiety in the College of William and Mary experienced fewer symptoms of social tension after keeping to a diet of fermented foods.

 If you do suffer from stress and anxiety, avoid caffeine, alcohol, dairy, sodas and fried/fast foods.

 Anxiety is predominantly caused by the mind.
 The stories you create in your head are usually false perceptions.
-And because society is designed to make you have negative thoughts, they act as self-depreciating values which makes your anxiety worsen as you get older.
+And because society is designed to make you have negative thoughts that act as self-deprecating values, your anxiety gets worse as you get older.

 And there is always a positive spin.